 "I think we ought to purposefully blur the line between scientists and non-scientists.
 Some scientists might want to be guardians in your sense.
 Also, the demands of rigorous science are such (and the funding available low enough) that I doubt that science will ever do the job of large-scale assisted migration.
-Scientists might inform or inspire it, or do the experimental effort that tests the idea, but I don't think conservation managers should expect scientists to be the most important movers." -- Peter White, director of the North Carolina Botanical Garden, Chapel Hill (7/17/04) [end blockquote]
+Scientists might inform or inspire it, or do the experimental effort that tests the idea, but I don't think conservation managers should expect scientists to be the most important movers." --Peter White (7/17/04)